-Opal School began as a seed of an idea inspired because a group of educators from Portland attended a study tour of the municipal preprimary schools of Reggio Emilia, Italy.
-The astonishing expression of ideas through the languages of the arts and wise and poetic words from these young Italian children provoked these educators, Caroline Wolfe and Judy Graves (Opal’s founder) among them, to wonder why we don’t see such sophisticated expression from American children.
+Opal School began as a seed of an idea inspired by a study tour of the municipal preprimary schools of Reggio Emilia, Italy attended by a group of educators from Portland.
+The astonishing expression of ideas through the languages of the arts and wise and poetic words from these young Italian children provoked these educators, including Caroline Wolfe and Judy Graves (Opal’s founding director), to wonder why we don’t see such sophisticated expression from American children.
 They wondered, “What are the implications of what we are seeing here for American public elementary schools?”
-While they were asking that question, the Oregon legislature passed SB 100, Oregon’s Charter School Act – and, at the same time, Portland Children’s Museum was moving to a new home.
-A kind of wondrous happenstance brought it all together and Opal School was born as a Portland Public School District charter school and program of the Museum.
+At the same time they were asking that question, the Oregon legislature passed SB 100, Oregon’s Charter School Act – and, at the same time, Portland Children’s Museum was moving to a new home.
+A kind of wondrous happenstance brought it all together and Opal School was born as a Portland Public School district charter school and program of Portland Children’s Museum.

 In September of 2001, about 40 children in preschool through first grade showed up for school.
 Though there was no state funding for the preschool program, federal start-up funding allowed the preschoolers to enter through the lottery system and attend school for free.
 A few days later it was 9.11.01 – and the whole world changed.